Rapiders/react-hooks/.github/CONTRIBUTING.md

 We welcome contribution from everyone in the community. you can use English and [Korean](https://github.com/Rapiders/react-hooks/tree/main/.github/CONTRIBUTING.ko.md)

+## Test Code Policy

+To ensure the quality of the library, the following policy is applied for each feature:

+1. Branch coverage must exceed 80%.
+2. Function coverage must exceed 80%.
+3. Line coverage must be 100%.

+If these requirements are not met, `git push` will not be allowed.

 ## Fork

 1. If you wish to contribute, first fork this repository.
+2. npm install
-2. Once your work is complete, open a PR to the main branch.
+3. Once your work is complete, open a PR to the main branch.
-3. To be merged, it must receive at least one approval from a maintainer.
+4. To be merged, it must receive at least one approval from a maintainer.

 ## Issue